 If you are currently registered at the practice and are moving out of our catchment area, you can request to remain registered with us.
-Read our policy for patients moving out of our catchment area here.
+Policy for patients moving out of our catchment area.

-If you live in our practice catchment area (see above) you can join our list.
+If you live in our practice catchment area you can join our list.

 Alternatively, you can visit the surgery with the following information (forms need to be completed for each family member registering):

-- Your Medical Card (if you do not have a Medical Card please complete form GMS 1)
+- Your Medical Card.
+If you do not have a Medical Card please complete a General Medical Services (GMS1) form

 - A completed Registration Form:

 Male Patient Registration